-You may need to take action with regard to your largest expense, although also the most important investment and asset of your business – the people you employ.
+You may need to take action with regard to your largest expense, although also the most important investment and asset of your business: the people you employ.
 There are no good answers.
-Let's look at options and then acknowledge, workforce reduction might be the best answer.
+Let's look at options and then acknowledge that workforce reduction might be the best answer.

 If you have employees with whom you have a contract, you can only implement these cost reduction measures by renegotiating the contract.
 This is also true when employees are represented by a union.

-The business justification for a workforce reduction, should a workforce reduction become necessary, should be documented.
+The business justification for a workforce reduction, if a workforce reduction become necessary, should be documented.
 This means that an employer can provide evidence that alternatives to layoffs were considered or tried.

 If litigation results from a workforce reduction, this documentation is beneficial to show a jury that business reasons were the only consideration in the decisions about workforce reduction.